evaera/roblox-lua-promise/lib/README.md

             params: "...: ...any?"
         - name: "..."
           type: "...any?"
+    - name: promisify
+      desc: |
+        Wraps a function that yields into one that returns a Promise.

+        ```lua
+        local sleep = Promise.promisify(wait)

+        sleep(1):andThen(print)
+        ```
+      static: true
+      params:
+        - name: function
+          type:
+            kind: function
+            params: "...: ...any?"
+        - name: selfValue
+          type: any?
+          desc: This value will be prepended to the arguments list given to the curried function.
+This can be used to lock a method to a single instance.
+Otherwise, you can pass the self value before the argument list.
+      returns:
+        - desc: The function acts like the passed function but now returns a Promise of its return values.
+          type:
+            kind: function
+            params:
+              - name: "..."
+                type: "...any?"
+                desc: The same arguments the wrapped function usually takes.
+            returns:
+              - name: "*"
+                desc: The return values from the wrapped function.

+    # Instance methods
     - name: andThen
       desc: |
         Chains onto an existing Promise and returns a new Promise.